nf-core/website/markdown/usage/local_installation.md

 First, pull the image file where you have an internet connection:

 > NB: The "tag" at the end of this command corresponds to the pipeline version.
-> Here, we're pulling the docker image for version 1.0 of the {{ cookiecutter.name }} pipeline
+> Here, we're pulling the docker image for version 1.0 of the `YOUR_PIPELINE_NAME` pipeline
 > Make sure that this tag corresponds to the version of the pipeline that you're using

 ```bash